Ekitji/siem/README.md

                C:\myapp\subfolder\myapp.exe

 The issue with applications that are installed in C-root folder has per default incorrect ACL permissions which allows Authenticated Users to modify the folder and its files.
-Its likely a privilege escalaion (confirm it) if a service or another process is spawning a high privileged process (myapplication.exe OR myapp.exe) from one of the applications.
+Its likely a privilege escalaion (confirm it) if a service or another process is spawning a high privileged process (myapplication.exe OR myapp.exe) from one of the installation paths i C-root.